 Where can I get it?

-The app can be downloaded from the App Store and Google Play Store, as well as it can be tried from the web browser.
 Regarding the code base, IdeaSource is meant to be an open source project for open innovation in organizations, so that it can be forked and modified, and for custom versions to deployed.
-In the following weeks we’ll be sharing the github code repo.
-In the meantime, we would love you to try it and provide feedback!!
+In the following weeks we’ll be sharing the GitHub code repo.
+In the meantime, we would love you to try it and provide feedback!